toddrudberg/AirshowSchedule/AirshowSchedules/README.md

 # things to do:
 1) Start tracking the full AirshowGroup globally because the Airshow class doesn't hold that value.
 2) expose a way to change the YeaarOfInterest.
-3) get rid of toolTip1
+3) Fixed the issue - get rid of toolTip1
-4) group Texas, Oklahoma and New Mexico to their own region
+4) Done - in MS (Middle South) group Texas, Oklahoma and New Mexico to their own region
-5) not all performers are showing up - Yuma for example
+5) Done - Added Data Base Management -> Update Additional Fields not all performers are showing up - Yuma for example
 6) add an email field to contacts
 7) add number of days the show is to the text summary in the airshows by weekend.
 8) mexico airshows